happyplaygrounds/erp-docs/pages/hiiq/hiiq_release_notes_10.md

 ---

 ## Customer Quoting
-Automated quote pricing and cost capture for Playground, Shade, Shelter and site amenities
+Automated quote pricing and cost capture for Playground, Shade, Shelter and Site amenities

 ## Vendor Purchasing
 Provides purchase order generation for vendors specified on the quote.